carpentries/workshop-template/_extras/customization.md

 found in the sub-folder of the `_includes` folder that matches the type of workshop you will be teaching  (`dc`, `lc`, or `swc`).

-If you wish to create your own custom schedule, an empty template is avaiable in `_includes/custom-schedule.html`.
+If you wish to create your own custom schedule, an empty template is available in `_includes/custom-schedule.html`.
 In this file, we provide the structure for a 4-day workshop as it is often used for online workshops.
 To use the custom schedule instead of the one provided by default in the template, delete the